gjpelletier/stepAIC/README.md

 Note that for the data in the example, the best fit model from ElasticNetCV was found using L1-ratio=1, which is equivalent to Lasso regression using LassoCV in the lasso function of stepAIC.

-## Example 4.
-Use Elastic Net regression to analyze diabetes data
+## Example 5.
+Use Stacking regression to analyze diabetes data

-In this example we will use Elastic Net regression to analyze the diabetes data available from sklearn.
-The elastic function uses the sklearn.processing StandardScaler to standardize the X values by default.
-Then the elastic function uses the standardized X values to find the best fit model using ElasticNetCV, and Ridge using MSE as the scoring criterion.
+In this example we will use Stacking regression to analyze the diabetes data available from sklearn.
+The **stacking** function uses the sklearn StackingRegressor with an ensemble of models.
+The **stacking** function standardizes the X values by default.

 Run the following code:
 ```